morinim/vita/CONTRIBUTING.md

 We are very grateful to everyone who is showing interest in the project and to anyone who helps improve it.
+No contribution is too small and all contributions are valued.

+## Code of Conduct

+The project has a [Code of Conduct][conduct] that all contributors are expected to follow.
+This code describes the minimum behavior expectations for all contributors.

+## Contributing

 There are several ways you can help Vita's development: